g0v1ndN/Python-Playground/README.md

 # Python-Playground

 ## About:
-This is a collection of fun Python programs I've created to learn the language and improve my skills.
+This repository contains a collection of beginner-friendly code projects for those new to programming with Python.
+As a fellow beginner, I created these projects to help me learn the basics of Python and wanted to share them with other beginners as well.
+Each project includes code examples and a brief description, which should be useful to those who want to try them out on their own

 ## Programs:
 ### 1. Hangman Game